Performing Due Diligence in Costa Rica: What You Need to Know Costa Rica is a…

 What happens if a borrower pays late?

-For some reason, the first payments are always awkward.
+For some reason, the first payments always need to be more comfortable.
 It is your responsibility as a borrower to make your payments on time.
 We advise all the borrowers to print off the term sheet and highlight the payment date and account information.
-There is absolutely nothing wrong with paying a couple of days in advance or even a week!
+There is nothing wrong with paying a couple of days in advance or even a week!
 Scrambling around on the payment date puts everyone on edge.

 But what happens if the borrower doesn’t pay on time?
 In this case, the debtor is subjected to specific penalties.
 In Costa Rica, the legal process for compensating the lender when a debtor fails to pay a loan payment on time is known as “interés moratorio,” which translates to “interest on arrears,” “default interest,” “late interest,” or “moratorium interest.”

-When a debtor defaults, the lender might demand full payment and start a foreclosure case in addition to imposing the late interest.
+When a debtor defaults, the lender might demand full payment, start a foreclosure case, and impose late interest.
 Late interest and current interest will be applied until the lender is paid in full (they are charged separately).

 The Code of Commerce states the following: